BEROCHLU/sakata/README.md

   - Training data: The same dataset is used for both training and testing the model.

    Why is there a program that builds a neural network from without using deep learning libraries?
-   > I wrote a program for the Sakata Index in C in 2008.
+   > I wrote the first program for the Sakata Index in C in 2008.
 At that time, Python was not as widespread as it is today, neural networks were not given much attention, and there were no libraries available.
-The output1.js is a rewrite of the code originally written in C into Node.js.
+The output1.js file is a rewrite of the code originally written in C into Node.js.

 - `output2.log`
   This is a log of the results obtained by using brain.js to learn market data from approximately six months ago to today, segmented into 44-day intervals and learned day by day.
 The value of `Norm:` for each period corresponds to the Sakata Index.
 The training parameters are the almost same as in output1.log.